 To measure the characteristics of a business continuity solution, the parameters Recovery Time Objective (RTO) and Recovery Point Objective (RPO) are used.
 RTO is the time taken to perform a failover recovery and resumption of business services following an outage.
 RPO is the amount of lost data resulting from an outage.
 The closer these parameters are to zero (faster time to recovery, less amount of lost data), the more effective is the business continuity solution.

 Achieving high levels of service availability requires that a backup node exists which can take over in subseconds or seconds in the event of an active node failure.
-Shadowbase replication provides this service by using, uni-directional data replication, which is the simplest form of data replication (see Figure 2 and Figure 3).
+Shadowbase replication provides this service by using, uni-directional data replication, which is the simplest form of data replication (see Figure 2).
 Since an active node processes all transactions and replicates the database changes that it makes to a remote standby database, the two databases are in (or are nearly in) synchronization.
 If the active node fails, the backup (or passive) node is available with a current copy of the database, ready to take over processing.

 In an active/passive configuration, the passive system is typically idle as far as update-processing is concerned.
 However, applications may also be up and running in read-only mode in the standby node, and the standby database may be actively used for query and reporting purposes.
 Shadowbase replication provides for the target database to be a consistent copy of the source database, though delayed by the replication latency.
 If the active node fails, the applications at the backup node can remount the database for read/write access and take over the role of the original active node.
 This process typically takes only a few minutes, leading to RTOs measured in minutes.
 Therefore, uni-directional architectures provide high availability — RTOs measured in minutes and RPOs measured in subseconds (or zero if synchronous replication is used).